YagoLopez/material-light/README.md

 - Copy the `ml` folder (where the components are) into your project
 - Copy and paste the `assets` folder contents into the **exact same path** in your angular-cli project
 - Use the components following the examples in the `pages` directory.
 The components use `ml` as namespace.
 For example: `<ml-icon>email</ml-icon>` places an email icon component in a template.
-- There is two ways of use the components:
+- There are two ways of using the components:
-  - **Importing components**.
-For examle, if you want to put a button with an icon in your template you can import `MlButton` and `MlIcon` components directily in your component.
+  - **As components**.
+For example, import `MlButton` and `MlIcon` in your component and put `<ml-button>` and `<ml-icon>` in your termplate.
-  - **Impoting modules**: Following the previous example, you will need to import `MlButtonMod` and `MlIconMod`.
-Use modules if you want to implement lazy-loading.
+  - **As modules**: Following the previous example, you will need to import the modules `MlButtonMod` and `MlIconMod`.
+Modules allows to implement lazy-loading.
 - Note: At this moment AOT compilation is not supported.
-AOT code must be statically analizable which impose a lot of restrictions on the angular/typescript code.
+AOT-ready code must be statically analizable which impose several restrictions on the typescript code.

 ## Requirements: